overwolf/overwolf.github.io/docs/topics/twitch-events-sdk-for-game-developers.md

 ` GET /info/:streamer_id `

 This will return a summary of events/updates which happened in the streamer’s game.
-This corresponds to the getInfo() method for Game Events: https://overwolf.github.io/docs/api/overwolf-games-events#getinfocallback
+This corresponds to the [getInfo()](https://overwolf.github.io/docs/api/overwolf-games-events#getinfocallback) method for Game Events.

 #### Get Streamer Connected